ethanmiller1/AWS-Sandbox/README.md

 (Note: When you download a repository from Github, there will be a folder that contains the root of your project _inside the zip_.
 The zip file itself must contain the root, so unzip the project, select all the files and folders in root, and send it to zip.)

 3. Choose your zipped Node.js project and click "Upload".
 1. Click "Configure more options" and from there "Create App."
-(It will take a few minutes.)
+(It will take a few minutes as it installs all our dependencies and gets the environment set up.)

 ### Opps, the app is Degraded!